violetasdev/bodytrackingdepth_course/README.md

 * Exercises

 ## Disclaimer:
 The tutorials are based on the dynamics from [Kinect V02 Tutorial (2015)](http://kinect.github.io/tutorial/) but the code has been updated to work for Windows 10 applications using the __Windows.Kinect__ library as in the __Kinect V2 SDK Samples__.
-We hope this is helpful for other developers using KinectV2 from 2020.
+We hope this is helpful for other developers using KinectV2 on 2021!